 Decomposition

-Decomposition is an essential aspect of the ecosystem, allowing trees and other organic matter to decompose into simpler substances, contributing nutrients to the soil and fostering new plant growth.
+Decomposition represents an essential aspect of the ecosystem, allowing trees and other organic matter to break down into simpler substances, providing nutrients to the soil and supporting new plant growth.
 However, when trees decompose, they can become unstable, posing a risk to property and individuals.
-We have certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards such as pruning.
-Acting quickly when dealing with decomposing trees to prevent any potential safety hazards or property damage.
+Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards like pruning or trimming.
+It is important to act quickly when dealing with trees in this state to prevent any potential safety hazards or property damage.

 The persistence of tree roots Following Removal